cheike569/nextjs-simple-sitemap-generator/README.md

         exportFilename?: string,
         changeFreq?: string,
         sitemapPriority?: string
+        locales?: Array<string> // handle multiple locales in your sitemap

         isSiteExcludedCallback?: Function // Determine if a site should be excluded function(fileName): boolean beforeFinishCallback?: Function // Whatever string you return will be inserted before </urlset> closing tag in your sitemap